How to manage requests under the right to make a request in relation to study or training

 - Check that an employee's request includes the information required under the statutory regime.

-- Hold a meeting with the employee to discuss his or her request within 28 days of receiving it.
+- Hold a meeting with the employee to discuss their request within 28 days of receiving it.

-- Allow the employee to be accompanied by a colleague of his or her choice at the meeting.
+- Allow the employee to be accompanied by a colleague of their choice at the meeting.

 - Consider whether or not the employee's request will improve the employee's effectiveness in the business, and the performance of the business.